 Log in to your Cloudinary dashboard.
 If you don’t have a Cloudinary account, you can set one up for free.
 Then, in the next step, set up Structured Metadata to categorize your images useful for multivariate testing.

-With your Cloudinary account set up, it’s time to bring order to your testing chaos.
-Let’s explore how structured metadata can help you organize your test assets.
+Let’s break down how structured metadata can help you organize your test assets.

-One of Cloudinary Assets’ most powerful features is its Structured Metadata, which allows you to organize and search for assets based on predefined categories.
-This feature is very useful for multivariate testing, where managing test variables like size, style, or format is essential.
+Using Cloudinary Assets’ Structured Metadata, you can organize and search for assets based on predefined categories.
+This feature is useful for multivariate testing variables like size, style, or format.

 Structured metadata helps you:

-Navigate to your Cloudinary dashboard and upload any images of your choice in different sizes or formats to create structured metadata for your asset.
+Navigate to your Cloudinary dashboard and upload images in different sizes or formats to create structured metadata for them.

-Next, create structured metadata for your asset.
-In this example, you’ll create the following metadata for the images.
+Next, create the structured metadata for your asset.
+In this example, you’ll create the following metadata for the images:

 Select the Structured Metadata tab.